7 Natural Solutions to Relieve Swollen Gums

 - ½ cup of warm water (125 ml)

-- Squeeze the lemon juice and mix it with the half cup of warm water.
+- First, squeeze the lemon juice and mix it with the half cup of warm water.

-- Gargle the mixture for 20 seconds and then spit it out.
+- Next, gargle the mixture for 20 seconds and then spit it out.

-Blueberry juice is an antioxidant-rich beverage that strengthens the immune system and reduces susceptibility to infections.
+Blueberry juice is an antioxidant-rich beverage that strengthens the immune system and reduces susceptibility to infections, as stated in this study carried out by the Southwest Forestry University in China.
+As a result, drinking blueberry juice can reduce swelling, eliminate germs and control bleeding.

 - ½ cup of fresh blueberries (100 g)